TGenNorth/ISGPipeline/README.txt

 The "dups" category contains a subset of variants from the "all" category that fall within a duplicated region.

+The "clean" category contains a subset of variants from the "unique" category that only contain "real" SNPs.

 ambiguous.variants.txt - variants detected by the pipeline, but were marked as ambiguous.
 None of the samples contain a "real" variant in this file.